UKHO/docs/docs/quality-assurance/safety-assurance.md

 * Software with safety critical functionality must have clear evidance that all safety requirements have been met or relevant mitigations have ben agreed.
 * Failure modes, including hardware, software, human and system are addressed in the design of the software.
-* Speak up, if you feel that safety is being compmised in some way, raise it!!!!!.
+* Speak up, if you feel that safety is being compmised in some way, raise it with the PO.
-* Exercise judgement, not the same as going out on a limb but exercising common sense
 * ALARP – As low as reasonably practicable

 # What does this mean for delivery teans